 White Birds

-Below - Although the American White Pelican is common in later Spring through early Fall, I saw this Pelican weeks after all the other pelicans had migrated for the winter.
+Above - Although the American White Pelican is common in later Spring through early Fall, I saw this Pelican weeks after all the other pelicans had migrated for the winter.
 It enabled me to get a shot of just a solitary pelican, something I hadn’t been able to do before.

-Below - I couldn’t believe my luck in capturing a rare (for Colorado) Trumpeter Swan floating in a lake.
+Above - I couldn’t believe my luck in capturing a rare (for Colorado) Trumpeter Swan floating in a lake.
 I got down on the shore in the mud and snow and captured this image (it was totally worth doing extra laundry that day!)

 Other Birds